 0.0.0.0/0).
-Outgoing traffic to other instances in the VPC is blocked, regardless of the ingress rules applied to the other instances.
-Even though VM 2 has an external IP address, this firewall rule blocks its outgoing traffic to external hosts on the Internet.
+Outgoing traffic to other instances in the VPC network is blocked, regardless of the ingress rules applied to the other instances.
+Even though VM 2 has an external IP address, this firewall rule blocks its outgoing traffic to external hosts on the internet.

 An egress rule with priority

 1000is applicable to VM 3.
 This rule blocks its outgoing TCP traffic to any destination in the